-Property Property ID Data Type Data Value

-Toperty Troperty ID • • value

-PidTagAttachNumber 0x0E21 PtypInteger32 0x0000002 0

-PidTagAttachMethod 0x3705 PtypInteger32 0x0000006 afOle

-PidTagRenderingPosition 0x370B PtypInteger32 0x0000004A 100

-PidTagAttachLongFilename 0x3707 PtypString 00 50 00 42 00 "PBrush"

-72 00 75 00 73

-00 68 00 00 00
+Property Property ID Data Type Data Value PidTagAttachNumber 0x0E21 PtypInteger32 0×0000002 0 PidTagAttachMethod 0x3705 PtypInteger32 0x0000006 afOle PidTagRenderingPosition 0x370B PtypInteger32 0x000004A 100 PidTagAttachLongFilename 0x3707 PtypString 00 50 00 42 00 72 00 75 00 73 00 68 00 00 00 00 "PBrush" PidTagAttachmentHidden 0x7FFE PtypBoolean 0x0000 FALSE

-00

-PidTagAttachmentHidden 0x7FFE PtypBoolean 0x0000 FALSE

-Ũ

-Because the attachments are already ordered correctly by rendering position, there is no need to re-order the attachments.
+Because the attachments are already ordered correctly by rendering position, they do not need to be reordered.

-Because the attachment list is 3 entries long, and the previously constructed position array is also 3 entries long, the insertion positions will come from the position array.
-This results in replacing the second and third attachments at different positions than specified in PidTagRenderingPosition.
+Because the attachment list is three entries long, and the previously constructed position array is also three entries long, the insertion positions will come from the position array.
+This results in replacing the second and third attachments at different positions than those specified in PidTagRenderingPosition.
 Specifically, the second attachment ("helloworld.doc") will replace position 54, not 76, and the third attachment will replace position 74, not 100.